SoloDB Documentation

 • Documents stored as SQLite JSONB - binary JSON for efficient storage and querying

-• Full LINQ support with compile-time type safety
+• LINQ support with compile-time type safety

 • ACID transactions inherited from SQLite